Who are we?

-We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of recruitment.
-This information includes CV’s, identification documents, educational records, work history, employment, details of what you have been doing during any career-break and references.
+We collect the information necessary to be able to find and match available opportunities with candidates and further information needed to assess eligibility through the different stages of recruitment.
+This information includes CV’s, identification documents, educational records, work history, employment, details of activities during any career-break, and references.

 We may also collect sensitive personal data about you, in the form of background reference checks, remuneration and compensation details passport scans and details.
-We only collect sensitive personal data from you, and further process this data, where you have given your explicit consent.
+We ask for your consent to collect sensitive personal data from you, and further process this data.

 Where do we collect personal data about you from?